jp-mess/relative-geometry-article/index.md

 # Ring Constraints

-To implement a ring constraint
+To implement ring constraints, we don't need to adjust the cost function at all.
+Instead, we update what's stored in the parameter blocks, and how we take the reprojection error.